sagemath/trac_to_gh/Issue 6807.md

 # Issue 6807: bug in blocks_and_cut_vertices() of a graph where a cut vertex can be listed more than once

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6807

 Original creator: hartke